w1ne/w1ne.github.io/src/content/notes/iolinki.md

 } iolink_phy_api_t;
 ```

-This boundary means protocol logic cannot access hardware registers.
-It also makes simulation practical.
+This boundary means the protocol logic (`dll.c`) cannot access hardware registers.
+Because of that, we can implement the best solution to fast and safe development, **Simulation**.

-## Test-driven development
+## 2. Test-Driven Development (TDD)

+We use the PHY in Linux as an interface to communicate with the IO-Link Master.
-iolinki was developed with a virtual PHY that pipes data to a Python-based IO-Link master simulation in `tools/virtual_master`.
+`iolinki` was developed using a **Virtual PHY** that pipes data to a Python-based IO-Link Master simulation (`tools/virtual_master`).

-That lets the project run automated conformance tests in CI without real hardware connected.
+This allows us to run **automated conformance tests** in a CI/CD pipeline (GitHub Actions) without a single piece of real hardware connected.

-## Conformance coverage
+### Conformance Coverage

-The project validates against IO-Link V1.1.5 requirements:
+We validate against IO-Link V1.1.5 specification requirements.

-- State machine transitions from Startup to Preoperate to Operate.
+*   **State Machine**
+    All transitions (Startup → Preoperate → Operate).
+*   **Timing**
-- Timing, including cycle times and wake-up pulses, measured in simulation.
+    Cycle times and wake-up pulses measured to microsecond precision in simulation.
-- ISDU coverage for mandatory indices.
+*   **ISDU**
+    Full coverage of all 12 mandatory indices (0x0010 Vendor Name, etc.).
+*   **Error Injection**
-- Error injection for CRC errors and timeouts.
+    We inject CRC errors and timeouts to verify the stack's recovery logic.

-## Zero dynamic memory
+## 3. Zero dynamic memory safety

-iolinki uses static allocation:

-- No `malloc` or `free`.
-- Bounded execution in the `iolink_process()` loop.
+`iolinki` uses a **static memory allocation**.
+*   **No `malloc`/`free`**.
+All buffers are allocated at compile time.
+*   **Deterministic Execution**.
+The `iolink_process()` loop is designed to have a bounded execution time.
+This makes it safe for real-time control loops.

-## Zephyr RTOS integration
+## 4. Zephyr RTOS Integration

-The core can run bare metal, and the project also integrates with Zephyr:
+While the core runs bare-metal, `iolinki` can be used on Zephyr.

-- Zephyr logging for transparent debugging.
+*   **Logging**.
+Uses Zephyr's logging subsystem for transparent debugging.
-- Zephyr shell commands for stack status and statistics.
+*   **Shell**.
+Exposes stack status and statistics via the Zephyr console.

-# Technical deep dive
+# Technical Deep Dive

-The heart of the stack is the Data Link Layer state machine.
-It handles M-Sequence exchange through startup, preoperate, and operate phases.
+The heart of the stack is the Data Link Layer (DLL) state machine.
+It handles "M-Sequence" exchange.

+1.  **STARTUP** The stack waits for the Wake-Up pulse (WURQ).
+2.  **PREOPERATE** The Master requests parameters (MinCycleTime, FrameCapability) at 230.4 kbaud (COM3) or lower.
+3.  **OPERATE** The stack enters the cyclic Process Data (PD) exchange.

-That transition logic is tricky because IO-Link has strict timing requirements. iolinki uses unit tests for the state machine with `cmocka` to cover edge cases such as a master dropping out mid-handshake.
+This transition logic is tricky due to strict timing requirements (e.g., specific response windows).
+We use unit-testing for the state machine with `cmocka` to ensure that edge cases—like a Master dropping out mid-handshake—are handled correctly.

+`iolinki`uses modern software engineering standards such CI/CD, TDD, and modular architecture.
+It provides a robust, verified foundation for building the next gen of smart sensors.
+And it's open source.
+If you want to build a sensor, find me at andrii@shylenko.com.